efexel/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-In order to answer the question, what is the average daily activity pattern, we start by aggregating the data by interval and the mean of steps for each interval.
+In order to answer the question, what is the average daily activity pattern, we start by aggregating the data by interval producing the mean of steps for each interval.

 ```r